pdfCN/Code-Format-Transformer/README.md

 The tool uses language-specific formatters with configurations stored in the `cfg` directory:

 - C-family languages use Uncrustify with custom configuration files
+  - For **C++**, the configuration is based on [rindeal/uncrustify-c-cpp.cfg](https://gist.github.com/rindeal/25f8cd7815ad35542ba9), which provides widely adopted style rules.

 - Python uses YAPF with custom configuration

 ## Performance